canonical-websites/tutorials.ubuntu.com/tutorials/pi/hide-a-diamond/hide-a-diamond.md

 ![screenshot](imageedit_2_2194120828.png)

+Now go back into the same menu, select games and launch Minecraft Pi.
+When launched, select Start Game then Create New.
+Press ESC on your keyboard and minimise the window.

-You’ll need to load up EduBlocks.
+You’ll now need to load up EduBlocks.
 You can do this by opening a web browser of your choice and typing [https://app.edublocks.org](https://app.edublocks.org) into the search box.
 Once you've loaded up EduBlocks, you'll be presented with the mode selector.

 ![screenshot](https://i.ibb.co/tQ0JcTz/Screenshot-2019-04-14-edublocks.png)